Winston Swift Boyer: Career

 Boyer was a senior photography director for an early online editorial fashion e-magazine called Fashionlines, from the late 1990s to the early 2000s.
 His portfolio includes the Ocean Series, Mask Series, American Landscape, Vertigo Series, Cannery Row, American Facades, The Views, European Gallery, and Eritrea, Africa.
 While living on Garrapata Ridge in Big Sur for fourteen years, his Ocean Series evolved into large-scale photographs of the sea, sky, and clouds, often at sunset, from vantages in and near Big Sur.

 In 2015, Boyer travelled to Eritrea, where he photographed the people, landscapes, and architecture including the Hamasien Hotel, Fiat Tagliero Building, large hand-painted signs, street wall murals, Modernist architecture, and handmade terraces.
 The work was published as a piece called "Inside Eritrea: from tank cemeteries to futuristic architecture-in pictures" by The Guardian.

 Boyer's work is included in the permanent collections of the Art Institute of Chicago, the Brooklyn Museum, the Corcoran Gallery of Art, the Monterey Museum of Art, the Stanford Museum, the Fresno Art Museum, and the Crocker Art Museum.

 According to California Elegance Portraits from the Final Frontier (2021), Boyer has been known for his landscapes and surreal tableaux.

+Personal life

 Boyer lives in Carmel-by-the-Sea, California, with his wife Kathleen.